Updates:

 The Support Dilemma

 Unfortunately, today’s support for the HTML5 Form Module is spotty with each browser supporting different parts of the specification.
 Take a look at Wikipedia’s HTML5 Forms comparison chart.
-You’ll see each browser supporting a different set of features, but the lowest common denominator they all support is rather small.
+You’ll see each browser supporting a different set of features, but not one supports them all.

 But I Want To Use It Now!!!